What Is My Legal Obligation to Pay Employees?

 Employers are legally obligated to pay their employees.
 Most businesses are affected by both state and federal (Fair Labor Standards Act or FLSA) laws regarding pay.
 These laws set the minimum wage, explain when employees must be paid, establish which employers must pay overtime and which employees are entitled to overtime, etc.

 Other federal and state laws include requirements for when employees are paid and how often.
-The IRS has few specific requirements for timing of employee paychecks, but several states have laws about how often employees get paid.
+The IRS has few specific requirements for the timing of employee paychecks, but several states have laws about how often employees get paid.

 How Wage Complaints Get Started